muzhawir/deepl/README.md

 ## Authentication

 To use the API, you need an authentication key.
-You can find your key in the [API Keys section](https://www.deepl.com/en/your-account/keys) of your DeepL account.
+You can find your key in the [API Keys section](https://www.deepl.com/en/your-account/keys) of your DeepL account, you can consume up to 500,000 characters per month for free.

 Set the key in your config: